 Each of these books is a love letter to the earth and its living web of lives, humans included.
 May they touch your life and open your eyes and heart!

 Browse anthologies and other books that contain my work, including collections on ecology, wilderness, women on the road, spiritual concerns, and more.
-I’ve also contributed to books on birds and wildflowers, and two photo coffee table books on American landscapes and National Parks, both of which were Book-of-the-Month Club selections.
+I’ve also contributed to books on birds and wildflowers, including an award-winning photo coffee table book on California wildflowers and climate change, and two other photo coffee table books on American landscapes and National Parks, both of which were Book-of-the-Month Club selections.

 I fell in love with audio recordings when I had the opportunity to write and record a weekly radio commentary for KRWG-FM, public radio in southern New Mexico and west Texas for nearly seven years.
 Working with two great producers–thank you, Tom Huizenga and David Brower!–I learned how to use my voice and my words to conjure images and stories out of the air, as it were.